nxp-archive/openil_transAPI/README.md

     └─examples			// Instance examples
         |   qbu_instance.xml
 ```
-Now, there have two transapis **cfgbridges** and **cfginterfaces**. other features like qbv, qbu and qci, add their features to these two transapi.
+Now, there have two transAPIs **cfgbridges** and **cfginterfaces**.
+TSN features like qbv, qbu and qci, are are part of these two transAPIs.